 - Changing the child’s birth certificate.

-If you simply want to call your child by their middle name or use a nickname then an informal change may be sufficient.
+If you simply want to call your child by another name, such as their middle name or a nickname then you can do this as an informal change.

 Informally changing the name